Earth Mudra or Prithvi Mudra Benefits

 Now let’s see each benefit in more detail.

 No matter how healthy and lustrous your hair may be, hair fall will undoubtedly be a point of concern at some point in life.
 Sadly, hair loss and thinning are becoming one of the most common problems we as a generation face today.

-Since ages, this Mudra is used to enhancing hair growth and hair qualities.
+Since ages, this Mudra is used along with Yoga for hair growth and to improve hair qualities.